aosabook/500lines/same-origin-policy/doc/chapter.md

 In our approach, JSONP is modeled as a type of HTTP requests that include the identifier of a callback function as the `padding` parameter.
-In return, the server returns a response that is wrapped inside the name of the callback function (`cb`).
+In return, the server returns a response that has the requested resource (`payload`) wrapped inside the callback function (`cb`).

 ```alloy
 sig CallbackID {}  // identifier of a callback function